This is how I did a solo (and cheap) day trip from Vienna to Bratislava.

 Ah, Bratislava.
 How I am so glad I decided to visit you on a day trip from Vienna.
 Let’s retrace my steps for a minute.
 I first visited Vienna 10 years ago during my Contiki tour of Europe.
-I remember it being the coldest place we visited, so I didn’t do a lot of sightseeing.
+It was the coldest place we visited, so I didn’t do a lot of sightseeing.
 I instead spent a lot of time indoors trying not to die of frostbite.
 Fast forward 10 years and I thought I would return to Vienna and see if I fell in love with it.

 As it turns out, I still didn’t instantly connect with Vienna.
 It doesn’t have the cheap prices of Eastern Europe, nor the amount of attractions as some Western Europe countries.
 So after spending one day doing a free walking tour, eating a schnitzel larger than my head and wandering the streets solo during golden hour, I decided to do something different on my second day in the city.
 What did I do?
 Well, I did a day trip to Bratislava.
 If you’re looking to do a solo trip to Bratislava as well, this is what I got up to with only a few hours in the Slovakian capital.